grafana/writers-toolkit/docs/sources/review/backport-changes/_index.md

 ### Before the new version branch is cut

-This is the time period between the date the “latest” version was released and the upcoming version branch is cut.
+This is the time period between the date the "latest version was released and the upcoming version branch is cut.
 For example:

 - Grafana v11.2 released August 27, 2024
 - Grafana v11.3 version branch cut October 8, 2024